KeepPositive/Tadman/README.md

 + Python 3 (_obviously_)
 + click, a Python CLI module (You can find it [here](http://click.pocoo.org/6/).)

+Some optional dependencies are:
++ CMake, to build CMake projects (You can find it [here](https://cmake.org/).)

 ### Execution

 Tadman should make building from source code easier.
-Right now, there is no system in place to build an executable or install the script.
-So to test it, run the following:
+Right now, there is no system in place to build a Tadman executable or even install the scripts.
+Until then, you can test it by running the following:

     $ git clone https://github.com/KeepPositive/Tadman.git
     $ cd Tadman